ministryofjustice/cloud-platform-infrastructure/README.md

 When you do this you have the option of adding a reviewer.
 It's good to share your pull request for review so add a reviewer.
 Let the reviewer know that you are adding them so they have a chance to plan some time to do the review.

 If you can't find anyone add Kerin or Kalbir.

-### 6. *Optional* Add some information to the confluence docs

-If there is more information that you think would be useful add it into confluence in our Kubernetes section (sorry for those of you reading this outside of our team).

 ## Sandbox Cluster